Abinayah-S/Tracker-Blocker-Extension/README.md

 │   └── icon128.png
 ├── images
 └── README.md                  # This file
-└── PrivacyShield_Report.pdf   # Report of this project
+└── TrackerBlocker_Report.pdf   # Report of this project
 ```

 How It Works: